paazmaya/grunt-trimtrailingspaces/README.md

 ## Getting Started

-Add this to your project's `Gruntfile.js` gruntfile:
+Add this to your project's `Gruntfile.js` configuration:

 ```js
 grunt.loadNpmTasks('grunt-trimtrailingspaces');
 ```

-Then add "grunt-trimtrailingspaces" to your package.json dependencies.
+Then add `grunt-trimtrailingspaces` to your "package.json" dependencies.
 This can be done with:

 ```js
 npm install grunt-trimtrailingspaces --save-dev